-- Our future success depends on our ability to retain our Chief Executive Officer, our Chief Technology Officer, our Chief Strategy Officer, and other key executives and to attract, retain and motivate qualified personnel. - Our Executive Chairman owns more than a majority of the voting power of the outstanding shares of our common stock and, as a result, investors may have limited ability to affect either the corporate governance of the Company or the taking of certain major decisions.
+- Our future success depends on our ability to retain our Chief Executive Officer, our Chief Technology Officer, our Chief Commercial Officer, our Chief Strategy Officer, and other key executives and to attract, retain and motivate qualified personnel. - Our Co-Chairman owns more than a majority of the voting power of the outstanding shares of our common stock and, as a result, investors may have limited ability to affect either the corporate governance of the Company or the taking of certain major decisions.